abhisaini880/nestdict/README.md

-# Dictify
+# Nestdict
 ## _Makes Nested Dictionaries Easy To Use_

 [![Python](https://www.python.org/static/community_logos/python-powered-w-140x56.png)](https://docs.python.org/3/)

-Dictify is used to simplify various operations on nested and plain dictionaries.
+Nestdict is used to simplify various operations on nested and plain dictionaries.
 It offers various functions to simplify your work.

 - Pass the dictionary object in the function of your need.